theoeif/zigzag/README.md

 - View Profile of others.
 - Add a calendar views
-- Make invitation links for people (1 solution : Create "invited Circle" and Hidden from Sidebar)
+- Make invitation links for people (1 solution : Create "invited Circle")
 -  \>300 :
     - Add Friends relationships :
          - see friends of friends events when Number > 300 : marker and project.
          - Found list of friends insatead of user on the plateform.
     - People could add their circle into a project.
     - Introduce some public event when Number > 1000
+    - Make invitation links for people (1 solution : Create "invited Circle")
 - Implementing a dapp for financing project through the blockchain.